Wednesday, March 12, 2025

 Groucho who??
 They never heard of him.
 Am I getting old?
 Or is rural America just out of touch?

-I've already told the tale (many times) when I was eighteen and managed to sneak in to the Dorothy Chandler Music Center in L.A. where the Academy Awards were being held.
+I've already told the story (many times) when I was eighteen and managed to sneak in to the Dorothy Chandler Music Center in L.A. where the Academy Awards were being held.
 It was a monumental achievement and I'm proud of it.
 I watched about ten minutes of the show.
 Then I left before I got kicked out.

 Actress Helen Hayes was one of the hosts for the Oscars that night.
 Ironically I happened to see her parked limousine while the show was still going on.
 I started talking with her driver.
-There was a small television in the limo, and the driver let me watch the Academy Awards.
+There was a small television in the limo, and the driver kindly let me watch the Academy Awards.

 My magical days in Hollywood.